 Repair of damage due to carelessness may be charged to the parents of the student concerned.
 Genuine accidents may not incur such penalties.

 The unauthorised possession and/or use of tobacco products, alcohol, drugs or solvents at school, out-of-school in uniform, or at school related activities is prohibited.
 Such infringements may lead to stand-downs or exclusions.

 Throughout the year our students attend week day Masses at school on a rostered schedule.
-They are also encouraged to attend on a voluntary bases.
+They are also encouraged to attend on a voluntary basis.

 Full school Masses are held each term either in the Gymnasium or at St Patricks Church.